lars-c/inetpub/helm-joomla/docker-compose-log.md

-# Output from 'docker-compose run'
+# Output from 'docker-compose up'

 ```bash